Matisse (Mexican band)

-Matisse is a Mexican pop band consisting of Pablo Preciado (born April 11, 1988, in Hermosillo, Sonora), Román Torres (born July 2, 1987, in Mexicali, Baja California), and Melissa Robles (born December 21, 1989, in Mexicali, Baja California).
+Matisse is a Mexican pop band consisting of Pablo Preciado (born 1988), Román Torres (born 1987), and Melissa Robles (born 1989).

 Biography

 Formation

 Pablo and Román first met when they were studying music together in Guadalajara.
 When they moved to Mexico City, they became friends and started writing songs together.
 Pablo presented some of these songs to Paul Forat, vice president of Sony Music México, who circulated them, leading to artists like Carlos Rivera, Alejandra Guzmán and Cristian Castro recording some of them.
 It was then that Pablo introduced Román, co-author of some of the songs, to Paul, and from then on they began to work together.

 The name Matisse was chosen after Pablo and Román saw a painting by Henri Matisse in Leonel García's recording studio.
 Later, Melissa joined the group.
 She had become famous when she uploaded to YouTube a video of her singing “Fascinación” by Carlos Rivera, who helped her sign with Sony.